tntk-io/tntk-infra/README.md

 5. Define folder with terraform code ("dev" or "prod").
 6. Define branch name.
 7. Create workspace.
 8. Define required variables.
-Don't forget to define Environment variables for AWS ("AWS_ACCESS_KEY_ID", "AWS_SECRET_ACCESS_KEY")
+Don't forget to define Environment variables for AWS ("AWS_ACCESS_KEY_ID", "AWS_SECRET_ACCESS_KEY", if you are using SSO add the "AWS_SESSION_TOKEN").
 9. Start plan.
 10. Apply.
 After planning we can confirm & apply – it will executes the changes defined by our Terraform configuration to create, update, or destroy resources.
 It will take about 30 min to create all resources.

 # Application deployment

-After deploying infrastructure we moving to application section.
-In this section we will deploy our application to our infastructure.
+After deploying infrastructure we moving to application section desribed in application repository - https://github.com/tntk-io/tntk-ci.

-1. Add Github secret to Repository Settings → Secrets and variables → Actions ("API_TOKEN_GITHUB" with Github token as value).
-2. Trigger CI pipeline.
-Our integration process depends on commit SHA and the easiest way to start new build is make a empty commit to the CI branch.
-   Trigger CI pipeline by pushing new commit to project src repo: git commit --allow-empty -m "test emplty commit"
-3. Wait for the CI process to finish.
-4. Get argocd default admin password.
-We can get it inside AWS "EKS" service → EKS-cluster → Resources → Config and secrets → Secrets → "argocd-initial-admin-secret" → password "decode".
-5. Login to argo CD and check sync of "demo" application. (e.g. "https://argo.prod.example.com/").
-6. Check the application (e.g. "https://demoapp.prod.example.com/").
-7. Create new user and login.

 # Removing Infrastructure